Mario-SO/Reddit_Img_Downloader/README.md

 [] Save images in an specific folder for better organization

-[] Parse multiple sibreddits at the same time
+[] Parse multiple subreddits at the same time

 [] Reorganize the code (I find it a bit messy)